A Beginner’s Guide to AI Data Collection

 How to Collect data for a Machine Learning?

-Ai Training Data This is where things start to get a little tricky.
+Ai training data This is where things start to get a little tricky.
 From the outset, it would appear like you have a solution to a real-world problem in mind, you know AI would be the ideal way to go about it and you’ve developed your models.
 But now, you are in the crucial phase where you need to commence your AI training processes.
 You need abundant AI training data with you to make your models learn concepts and deliver results.
 You also need validation data to test your results and optimize your algorithms.

 So, how do you source your data?
 What data do you need and how much of it?
 What are the multiple sources to fetch relevant data?